arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/connecting-to-iot-cloud/content.md

 ## Overview

 In this tutorial you will learn how to upload data from the Nicla module to the IoT Cloud.
-You will use the **Portenta H7** to interface with the **Nicla Sense ME** using the ESLOV connector and upload the data using the Portenta Wireless capabilities.
+You will use the **Portenta H7** to interface with the **Nicla Sense ME** using the ESLOV connector and upload the data using over Wi-Fi®.

 ## Goals

 - How to configure the Portenta H7 to read temperature values from the Nicla Sense ME using the ESLOV connector.
-- How to Connect the Portenta H7 to the Arduino IoT Cloud
+- How to connect the Portenta H7 to the Arduino IoT Cloud
 - Publish the temperature values that you obtained from the Nicla board to the Arduino IoT Cloud.

 ### Required Hardware and Software